Football faces up to a new threat – cyber attacks

 Combatting a growing threat

 Football clubs need to realise that they are big businesses, that transfer windows are short periods of time in which huge financial transactions are made, and that the two combined make tempting targets for bad actors.
-They need to establish clear security policies and practices, ensure everything related to the club is covered, and close any open windows, no matter how small, to keep attackers out and sensitive data safe.
+They need to establish clear security policies and practices to be in compliance with data protection, ensure everything related to the club is covered, and close any open windows, no matter how small, to keep attackers out and sensitive data safe.